MAPC/rental-listing-aggregator/README.md

 - `docker-compose up --build` will build the ruby container and create the database.
 - `make setup-db` will create and seed the database.
 - `make scrape` runs the scraper one time
-- `make geojson` queries the `listings` table and prints the result as geojson to STDOUT
+- `make export-geojson` queries the `listings` table and prints the result as a timestamped geojson in the `geojson` directory
 - `make export-db` exports the database to a timestmaped SQL file in the `db_dumps` directory
 - To seed the database with a previously-exported DB, place the .sql or .sql.gz file in the `db_import` directory and the PostGIS container will load it when started.